coder/code-server/doc/guide.md

 ExitOnForwardFailure yes
 ```

-You can also forward your SSH key and GPG agent to the instance to securely access GitHub
+You can also forward your SSH and GPG agent to the instance to securely access GitHub
-and sign commits without copying your keys onto the instance.
+and sign commits without copying your keys.

 1. https://developer.github.com/v3/guides/using-ssh-agent-forwarding/
 2. https://wiki.gnupg.org/AgentForwarding